The tax agreement between the United Kingdom and Switzerland was signed on 6 October 2011 in London.

 The German and Swiss tax evasion treaty will require German nationals holding undeclared Swiss bank accounts to make a one-off payment between 21-41% of the undeclared money held in Switzerland; the new tax treaty between Germany and Switzerland is thought to be the catalyst for increasing UK-Swiss one-off ‘withholding tax’ payment limits.

-With the UK-Swiss ‘withholding tax’ increasing to 21-41%, it is thought that Britons holding undeclared Swiss bank accounts may instead turn to the Liechtenstein Disclosure Facility (LDF), which incurs a 10% tax penalty for those declaring assets through HMRC’s LDF tax amnesty campaign.
+With the UK-Swiss ‘withholding tax’ increasing to 21-41%, it is thought that Britons holding undeclared Swiss bank accounts may instead turn to the LDF, which incurs a 10% tax penalty for those declaring assets through HMRC’s LDF tax amnesty campaign.

 The Liechtenstein Disclosure Facility is available until the end of March 2015.